 Balsamic Vinaigrette Calories and Nutrition

 The nutritional profile of the vinaigrette will depend on the specific type of balsamic vinegar you use, and on the particular mixture of ingredients.
-But one tbsp of this recipe will have about 100 calories (mostly from the olive oil), roughly 2g of carbs, and about 40mg of sodium.
+But one tablespoon of this recipe will have about 100 calories (mostly from the olive oil), roughly 2g of carbs, and about 40mg of sodium.

 How to Store a Vinaigrette